-PhD / Research resume — templates, keywords, and bullet examples
+PhD resume: templates, keywords, and bullet examples

 PhD candidates transitioning to industry need a hybrid resume — preserve enough research rigor to signal depth, but lead with industry-translatable outcomes.

-How to angle a phd / research resume
+How to angle a phd resume

 The trap is over-researching the resume — 8 publications, 4 conference talks, 2 patents stacked on top of an applied bullet list nobody reads.
 The fix is to lead with applied work (research code that shipped, internships, side projects) and condense the publications block to "5 papers (3 first-author) at NeurIPS / ICML — full list on Google Scholar".